fractalbass/data_science/_posts/2017-11-07-data_science_26.markdown

 Hadoop combiners provide an excellent way to optimize results in map reduce jobs.
 That said, it is vital that data scientists and big data engineers keep in mind some of the basic rules of statistics when using combiners.
 The Udacity course only offers a very brief introduction to the topic, and they set a dangerous precedent for using combiners in conjunction with statistical methods for computing population means.

 I hope you have enjoyed this exploration of statistics and Hadoop combiners.
-Stay tuned for more topics in data science, machine learning, and related topics.
+Stay tuned for more posts on data science, machine learning, and related topics.

-The code, such that it is, is available in my github repo:
+The code is available in my github repo:

 [udacity_hadoop_playground](https://github.com/fractalbass/udacity_hadoop_playground)